 The Lincoln Climate Commission emerged from a collaboration with the City of Lincoln Council, Siemens, Transition Lincoln and the University of Lincoln.
-Since then the group has expanded to include the valuable input from a range of businesses and organisations who wish to work together to make a positive choice on issues relating to energy, carbon, weather and climate.
-The Lincoln Climate Commission is part of the wider Place-Based Climate Action Network.
+Since then the group has expanded to include the valuable input from a range of businesses, organisations and members of the public who wish to work together to make a positive choice on issues relating to energy, carbon, weather and climate.
+Run by volunteers, the Lincoln Climate Commission is part of the wider Place-Based Climate Action Network.

 Join Lincoln’s journey to net zero

 To become a net zero carbon City by 2030 we need to make changes to our daily lives to reduce emissions, particularly from transport, energy use and the everyday items we all consume.
-We will be publishing a consultation draft of the Lincoln 2030 Climate Action Plan here very soon and are keen to hear your views.
-Please follow our social media for the latest information about Lincoln 2030 and consultation events taking place throughout Summer 2022.
+Our 2030 Climate Action Plan is now live.
+View it now: Climate Action Plan 2030

 Following new evidence, members of the Lincoln Climate Commission submitted a second letter of objection on 9th August 2021 to the Edgon Resources’ application to drill for and extract oil from Biscathorpe in the Wolds Area of Outstanding Natural Beauty.

 Read the second letter below:

 From: Undersigned members of the Lincoln Climate Commission PLANNING REFERENCE: PL/0037/21 DEVELOPMENT: FOR A SIDE-TRACK DRILLING OPERATION, ASSOCIATED TESTING AND LONG-TERM OIL PRODUCTION